-The Directors have successfully mitigated increases from our main wet suppliers resulting in only a small increase on beer prices passed to Tenants as opposed to the large percentages being initially proposed by our suppliers.
+The Directors continue to negotiate with our main wet suppliers resulting in only small increases on beer prices being passed to Tenants during this financial year.

-We have looked at the offer we provide to Tenants and believe we have continued to have one of the most competitive Tenancy Agreements within the market as our Tenants have the opportunity to only be tied for draught beer products.
+We have looked at the offer we provide to Tenants and believe we have continued to have one of the most competitive Tenancy Agreements within the market as our Tenants have the opportunity to only be tied for draught beer products, and free of tie options with continued support from our tenanted operations managers and Trade Director.